Canada-India relations are at a new low. Why China could be the winner.

 The breakdown in India-Canada ties highlights a growing trend of transnational repression by India and other nations – and could force Western allies into a difficult balancing act in Asia.

 Ottawa’s allegations that Indian government agents are linked to widespread violence against a Sikh minority in Canada, which India vehemently denies, are unprecedented.
-It’s not that transnational repression, in which governments reach beyond their borders to try to silence dissidents, hasn’t occurred in democracies.
-A former Russian spy and his daughter were found poisoned in Salisbury, England, in 2018 in a botched assassination attempt, and watchdog groups warn these sorts of incidents are on the rise globally.
+It’s not that transnational repression, in which governments reach beyond their borders to try to silence dissidents and which watchdog groups say is on the rise, hasn’t occurred in democracies.
+A former Russian spy and his daughter were found poisoned in Salisbury, England, in 2018 in a botched assassination attempt.
 But it’s much more likely to be executed in authoritarian or repressive states, and it’s even rarer to occur between two countries generally seen as friends.

 Sikh activist killed